bochnotomas/weatherio/README.md

 # How to run

 1. Clone/download repository
-2. Replace the YOUR_API_KEY with your api key from OpenWeather
+2. Replace the YOUR_API_KEY in '/.env' file with your api key from OpenWeather.
 3. Open the index.html in your browser